altendorfme/gutenberg-extend-block-image-credits/README.md

 # Extend block image credits

-This is a WordPress plugin which shows how to extend block image credits.
+This is a wordPress plug-in that adds a credit field to the gutenberg image block.

+This code was based on https://github.com/liip/extend-block-example-wp-plugin

 ## Developer information